T

 Insider tips

-• Utilize Philadelphia's SEPTA public transit system for efficient travel between neighborhoods.
+• Utilize Philadelphia's public transportation system (SEPTA) for efficient travel between neighborhoods, especially for longer distances.

 Packing highlights